Degree Fulfillment

 The online major declaration system will be available on the first day of each major declaration period.

-Students who use the system must declare at least one major and are limited to a maximum of two program selections (the second choice of program may be either a major or a concentration).
+Students who use the system must declare at least one major and are limited to a maximum of two program selections (the second choice of program may be either a major or a secondary program of study).

 Students will receive an email confirming their academic program and providing information about their department’s practice for advising new majors.